taotriad/BabySomnia/Video_guide.md

 ### Alternate versions

+*Note*: While the part change video is listed here, it might be better to wait a bit and watch it once you've learned to know a bit about the personalities and quirks of the members, since that shines through quite heavily in that video and is a large part of what makes it so funny.

 * **[4]** [BOCA Choreo version](https://www.youtube.com/watch?v=rfp2bGytsak) (The full version of the choreography from the music video)
 * **[3][4]** [BOCA Zombie version](https://www.youtube.com/watch?v=yAuJuHI00g8)
 * **[3]** [BOCA Dance Video (Part Change version)](https://www.youtube.com/watch?v=8ggaDmDFWfE)